 - Prior to the start of the work the Contractor shall perform a test removal at a location designated by the engineer of a minimum of 100 square feet to demonstrate the quality of the paint removal.
-The UHP pump shall be set at its operating pressure and flow rate and the forward speed of the vehicle adjusted to remove 100% of the paint deposits.
+The UHP shall be set at their operating pressure and flow rate and the forward speed of the vehicle adjusted to remove 100% of the paint deposits.

 - The test area shall include joints, joint sealing material, lights and other items that may be damaged during paint removal.
 Following the test removal the engineer shall inspect the removal area to determine if any damage has occurred.
 The engineer shall determine if the results are acceptable and may at his sole discretion terminate the work if damage has occurred.

 - The engineer shall determine by visual inspection if 100% of the paint deposits have been removed.
 Visual inspection shall include a close inspection of the pavement surface to determine if the water jet has contacted a minimum of 100% of the surface and removed the paint from that surface.